karthikeya-ms/karthikeya-ms/README.md

-## Hi there, I'm Siva Karthikeya Mandarapu 👋
+## Hi there, thanks for dropping by.👋

 **M.Sc.
 Computational Science and Engineering** | **Technical University of Munich (TUM)**